davidkeeton/homechat/README.md

 /app/data
 ```

-This contains the SQLite database, uploads, and TLS material.
+This contains the SQLite database, uploads, TLS material, and VAPID keys used for Web Push.

-Docker manages the host-side storage location, so HomeChat no longer requires a specific user's home directory.
+Docker manages the host-side storage location, so HomeChat does not require a specific user's home directory.

 ### Optional bind mount